-The Hearing Officer will conduct a live hearing in accordance with the Hearing Procedures for the Adjudication of Federal Rule Sexual Misconduct [pdf].
-The hearing will take place no sooner than ten days after the parties are provided with the Investigative Report.
+The Hearing Officer will conduct a live hearing in accordance with the Hearing Procedures for the Adjudication of Discriminatory and Sexual Misconduct ("Hearing Procedures").
+The hearing will take place no sooner than ten (10) days after the parties are provided with the Investigative Report.

-At the conclusion of the hearing, the Hearing Officer will make findings of fact and a determination of responsibility with respect to each allegation.
+At the conclusion of the hearing, the Hearing Officer will objectively evaluate all Relevant evidence, both inculpatory and exculpatory, and make findings of fact and a determination of responsibility with respect to each allegation.
 The determination of responsibility will be made using the preponderance of evidence standard.

-If the Hearing Officer determines that the Respondent is responsible for any allegation, the Hearing Officer will contact the appropriate sanctioning officer, as specified below, to review the findings of findings of fact and determination(s) regarding responsibility ("Sanctioning Officer").
-The Sanctioning Officer will have sole responsibility for determining the appropriate sanctions and remedies related to any finding of responsibility made by the Hearing Officer.
-The Sanctioning Officer will provide a written determination regarding sanctions to the Hearing Officer.
+If the Hearing Officer determines that the Respondent is responsible for any allegation, the Hearing Officer will contact the appropriate sanctioning officer, as specified below, to review the findings of fact and determination(s) regarding responsibility ("Sanctioning Officer").
+The Sanctioning Officer will have sole responsibility for determining the appropriate Disciplinary Sanctions and any Remedies related to any finding of responsibility made by the Hearing Officer.
+The Sanctioning Officer will provide a written determination regarding Disciplinary Sanctions and/or Remedies to the Hearing Officer.
 If the Hearing Officer determines that the Respondent is not responsible for any of the allegations, the Sanctioning Officer will not be contacted.
+Where the appointed Hearing Officer is an Employee of the university, the same individual may be appointed to serve as both the Hearing Officer and Sanctioning Officer.